edgarroman/zappa-django-guide/docs/aws_route53.md

  ```
  3. The console should show you a number of DNS records that you must provide to your Registrar
  ![Setting up Hosted Zone](images/domain_Route53.png)
  Once you enter these values into your Registar it may take some time for the values to propagate depending on the prior settings of the Registrar.
+In this case your domain name Registrar is someone like GoDaddy or NameCheap.

  4. Verify your DNS settings have propagated
  Using some [online tools](https://www.ultratools.com/tools/dnsLookup) confirm that for this domain, the DNS Nameservers are correct.
 If they are not updated, it may take some more time for the information to be propagated.